Adonis320/SocNavGym-V2/README.md

 # SocNavGym — Extended for Thesis Research

-This repository is a fork of [SocNavGym](https://github.com/gnns4hri/SocNavGym) (IEEE ROMAN 2023), extended as part of a PhD thesis on social robot navigation.
+This repository is a fork of [SocNavGym](https://github.com/gnns4hri/SocNavGym) (IEEE ROMAN 2023), extended as part of research on social robot navigation.
 The original environment documentation is preserved in [README_SocNavGym.md](README_SocNavGym.md).

 ---